08 Sep How GFCIs Protect Your Home & Family(Last Updated On: January 20, 2018)

 In the US, most homes have 120-volt outlets, where there are two vertical slots (with the left slot slightly larger than the right slot) and then a round hole centered below them.

 For example, if you are outside with a power drill completing a project as it starts raining, you are standing on the ground.
-Since the drill is wet, there is a path from the hot wire inside the drill through you to ground.
+The wet drill provides a path from the hot wire inside the drill through you to ground.

 If electricity flows from hot to ground through you, it could be fatal.